-2.1 Risk assessment
+2.2 Risk assessment

-FSANZ previously assessed this A. niger alpha-glucosidase enzyme produced by GM T. reesei under A1169, for use as a processing aid in the manufacture or processing of various foods but not including use in brewing beer.
-FSANZ has undertaken a further assessment to consider the enzyme for use in brewing beer (see SD1).
+FSANZ previously assessed this A. niger alpha-glucosidase enzyme produced by GM T. reesei under A1169 for use as a processing aid in the manufacture or processing of various foods, not including use in brewing beer.
+FSANZ has undertaken a further safety and technological assessment to consider the enzyme for use in brewing beer (see the Supporting document - SD).

-No public health and safety concerns were identified in the assessment of the alphaglucosidase under the additional proposed use.
+No public health and safety concerns were identified associated with the proposed additional use of alpha-glucosidase.
 A microbiological assessment confirmed that the GM host strain is neither pathogenic nor toxigenic, and a biotechnology assessment confirmed the genetic modification is as previously described and that the inserted gene has been stably introduced.